Marco-IG/marco.github.io/Linux/freeipa.md

 <br/>

 If you want to check one more thing, use **kinit** with the admin, or maybe create an user and use it for the kerberos ticket.

+Hope you enjoyed the explanation.
+Give it a try yourself and if you have any questions you can contact me via gmail: marcoibarragomez2@gmail.com